itad03/Sales-Software/readme.txt

 # Author

-This project was developed by Phong Van.
-If you have any questions or feedback, please contact me at nguyenphong22803@gmail.com.
+This project was developed by Phong Van and Thanh Dat.
+If you have any questions or feedback, please contact us at nguyenphong22803@gmail.com and datthanhphan1411@gmail.com .